avine/avine-cv/README.md

 3. To build the app locally in a "prod" environment execute `npm run env:prod`.

-To browse remotely, feel free to visit my website at: http://cv.avine.io/.

 ## About the package.json scripts

 ### Make the `dist` folders structure